ADDA’s organisation consists of four units:

 The Information unit of the Secretariat is responsible for editing and publishing of ADDA member magazine News & Views, updating and news articles on our website and Facebook and delivery of information activities in Denmark.

 Bodil Pallesen is the Office- and Financial Manager and Arafa Khatib is at the Secretariat.

 All interested people including donors can contact ADDA in the office opening hours of 09:00 to 14:00 all weekdays.

 The Associations accounting and bookkeeping functions are taken care of by AP Administration with Bitten Christiansen as Bookkeeper, and Jesper Birn and Lars Ole Sørensen as Accountants.

 AP Administration carry out the accounting work with payment, and AP Revision is our Chartered Accountant.
 Bodil Pallesen, in her capacity of Financial Manager, responsible for the collaboration with AP-administration.

-The Country Leaders/Country Managers are responsible for ensuring that all tasks in the projects are carried out.
+The Country Managers are responsible for ensuring that all tasks in the projects are carried out as intended.
 Project administration is made up of a team with a coordinator and sparring partners for each project.
 Furthermore, the Board nominates local contacts, who act as the Board’s direct access to the projects, and who typically work as sparring partners for the project as well as with the project administration.